“I’m really proud of our miracle nation”: NVPC’s Melissa Kwee on her dreams for a City of Good

 “It is not about cursing the darkness but lighting a light.”

-After watching the clips on-line, viewers can also click through to giving.sg, to connect to a cause and make a difference.
+We want to use content to stimulate positive action, so after watching the clips on-line, viewers can also click through to giving.sg, to connect to a cause and make a difference.

 People can get dull of hearing the call to give and volunteer – how do you prevent this compassion fatigue?